stereosuper/generator-stereobase/README.md

 You can now launch Yeoman, and answer Y to the WordPress question.
 You need to have mysql server started to allow Yeoman to automatically create the database!

-When the installation is complete, connect to the new database that was created before launching gulp.

 ### Change configstore files owner